-Muneer Ferozie is the Regional Manager for Transaction Advisory Services – Public Private Partnerships for the Middle East and North Africa region for IFC.
+Muneer Ferozie is the Head Regional Manager for Transaction Advisory Services – Public Private Partnerships for the Middle East and North Africa region for IFC.
 Based in Dubai, he leads mandates for financial advisory for structuring and implementing Public-Private partnerships (PPPs) and privatizations in the infrastructure sector.
 Muneer has led and advised on many innovative transactions in the MENA region, including being lead advisor for:

 · Madinah Airport Project, the first full airport PPP in the GCC region

 · New Cairo Wastewater project, the first PPP in Egypt